-Risk management and control are part of SpareBank 1 SMN's corporate governance as described in the chapter on Corporate Governance.
-The Group's control and management model aims for independence in risk reporting, with due emphasis given to responsibilities and roles in the day-to-day risk management.
+Risk management and control are part of SpareBank 1 SMN's corporate governance as described in the chapter on corporate governance.
+The group's control and management model aims for independence in risk reporting, with due emphasis given to responsibilities and roles in the day-to-day risk management.
 SpareBank 1 SMN has for several years devoted substantial resources to developing effective risk management processes in order to identify, measure and manage risk.

 In the risk and capital management process, organisation culture is the foundation on which the other elements are built.
 SpareBank 1 SMN's organisation culture comprises management philosophy, managerial style and the people making up the organisation with their individual qualities such as integrity, values, and ethical stance.
-A deficient organisation culture cannot be compensated for by imposing other oversight and control measures.
+A deficient organisation culture cannot be compensated for by imposing other control and governance measures.

-The Group attaches importance to a control and management structure that promotes targeted and independent management and control.
-The risk management process is three-tiered:
+The group attaches importance to a control and management structure that promotes targeted and independent management and control.

-The Board of Directors of SpareBank 1 SMN is responsible for overseeing that the Group's own funds are satisfactory based on the adopted risk profile and requirements set by the authorities.
+The board of directors of SpareBank 1 SMN is responsible for overseeing that the group's own funds are satisfactory relative to the adopted risk profile and requirements set by the authorities.

-The Group Board establishes the overarching objectives such as risk profile, return targets and how capital is to be distributed on the respective risk areas.
-The Board also establishes overall limits, authorisations and guidelines for risk management within the Group, as well as all significant aspects of risk management models and decision-making processes.
+The group board establishes the overarching objectives such as risk profile, return targets and how capital is to be distributed on the respective risk areas.
+The group board also establishes overall limits, authorisations and guidelines for risk management within the group, as well as all significant aspects of risk management models and decision-making processes.

-The Group CEO is responsible for risk management.
-Hence he is responsible for seeing to the implementation of effective risk management systems in the Group and to the monitoring of risk exposure.
-The Group CEO is also responsible for delegating authorisations and for reporting to the Board.
+The group CEO is responsible for risk management.
+Hence he is responsible for seeing to the implementation of effective risk management systems in the group and to the monitoring of risk exposure.
+The group CEO is also responsible for delegating authorisations and for reporting to the board.

-The business areas are responsible for the day-to-day risk management within their respective areas, and they must at all times see to it that risk management and risk exposure comply with the limits and overarching management principles established by the Board or the Group CEO.
+The business areas are responsible for the day-to-day risk management within their respective areas, and they must at all times see to it that risk management and risk exposure comply with the limits and overarching management principles established by the board or the group CEO.

-The Risk Management Department is organised independently of the business units and reports directly to the Group CEO.
-This department is responsible for the Group's risk models and for the further development of effective risk management systems.
-It is also responsible for independent risk assessment, risk reporting and for overall risk monitoring within the Group.
+The risk management department is organised independently of the business units and reports directly to the group CEO.
+This department is responsible for the group's risk models and for the further development of effective risk management systems.
+It is also responsible for independent risk assessment, risk reporting and for overall risk monitoring within the group.

-Credit Committees.
-The Group has a central-level group credit committee and a credit committee for SMB customers.
+The group has a central-level group credit committee and a credit committee for SMB customers.
 The credit committees deliver an independent recommendation to the authorisation holder concerned.
 The recommendation:

-- assesses loan and credit applications in accordance with the existing credit strategy, credit policy, lending regulations and credit processing procedures - gives particular emphasis to identifying risk related to the individual application and to providing an independent credit risk assessment - clarifies the consequences for the Group of the various risks involved
+- assesses loan and credit applications, including exposure renewals, in accordance with the existing credit strategy, credit policy, lending regulations and credit processing procedures - gives particular emphasis to identifying risk related to the individual application and to providing an independent credit risk assessment - clarifies the consequences for the group of the various risks involved

-Special exposures.
-The Bank has a separate department for special exposures which takes over dealings with customers who are clearly unable, or are highly likely to become unable, to service their debts unless action is taken beyond ordinary follow-up.
+The bank has a separate department for special exposures which takes over dealings with customers who are clearly unable, or are highly likely to become unable, to service their debts unless action is taken beyond ordinary follow-up.

-Credit Watch Committee.
-This committee's main focus is on exposures at risk.
+A credit watch committee has been established whose main focus is on exposures at risk.
 The committee deals with exposures defined on a centralised watch list, mainly in excess of NOK 50m.

-Validation Committee.
-This committee reviews, at minimum annually, the validation of the Bank's IRB models.
-The committee also considers proposals for implementation of newly and further developed versions of the Bank's IRB models.
-The committee submits recommendations to the Bank's Board of Directors, which makes the final decision.
+The validation committee reviews, at minimum annually, the validation of the bank's IRB models.
+The committee also considers proposals for implementation of newly and further developed versions of the bank's IRB models.
+The committee submits recommendations to the bank's board of directors, which makes the final decision.